Usually, allergies cause sneezing, watery and itchy eyes, a runny nose, itchy skin, and rash.

 Creams and ointments that contain corticosteroids can help relieve the itching associated with allergic rashes.
 One corticosteroid, hydrocortisone, is available OTC.

-Leukotriene modifiers, such as montelukast, are anti-inflammatory drugs used to treat the following:
+Leukotriene inhibitors, such as montelukast, are anti-inflammatory drugs used to treat the following:

 They inhibit leukotrienes, which are released by some white blood cells and mast cells when they are exposed to an allergen.
 Leukotrienes contribute to inflammation and cause airways to constrict.
 Montelukast is used only when other treatments are ineffective.